Odour lures offer a new temptation to stoats

 Image of Abel Tasman National park

 Abel Tasman National park was one of the trial sites.
-Image credit: Wikimedia commons
+Image credit: Wikimedia Commons

 In the first stage of the Rotoiti Trial, similar numbers of stoats were caught on dried rabbit alone and on dried rabbit + oestrous stoat bedding lure.
 In the second stage, testing the bedding lure on its own versus the dried rabbit lure, again there was no significant difference in the number of stoats caught.